zahnom/FileAndDirectoryInfoExtensions/README.md

 # FileAndDirectoryInfoExtensions
 Various extensions for FileInfo and DirectoryInfo that could make your life a little bit easier.

+# Important notes
-Note that this project currently lacks any unit tests!
-A quick start should also be added in the future...
+Unit tests and a quick start guide should be added to this project!